 But within the last few decades, these milestones are simply out of reach for many and being put off entirely for one reason or another.

-Without these benchmarks to concretely mark the transition, it’s more and more difficult for young people to think of themselves as adults, and it’s equally hard for their parents as well.
+Without these benchmarks to concretely mark the transition, it’s becoming more difficult for young people to think of themselves as adults, and it’s equally hard for their parents.

 It’s worth noting here, too, that if we only look at these rites of passage as the definitive markers of adulthood, the definition would still be all over the place.